congh-nvidia/sonic-mgmt/docs/testplan/dash/Dash-ENI-Based-Forwarding-test-plan.md

 This is to validate when the double encaped PL packets land on NPU, the tunnel is terminated, and packets are decaped and sent to the local nexthop(DPU).
 #### Test steps
 * Apply the basic PL dash configrations which is migrated to ENI based forwarding.
-* Apply the configuration for DPU_TABLE, VIP_TABLE, and DASH_ENI_FORWARD_TABLE according to the existing dash config.
+* Apply the configuration for DPU_TABLE, VIP_TABLE, (tunnel/VNET) and DASH_ENI_FORWARD_TABLE according to the existing dash config.
 * The tested ENI should be active(local DPU is primary).
-* Apply the config for the NPU-NPU tunnel.(how?)
 * Send double encaped inbound/outbound packets to the NPU.
 * The dst IP of the original PL outer header should be NPU VIP.
-* The dst mac/ip of the out most vxlan header should be the dut, the tunnel termination flag should be set.
+* The dst mac/ip of the out most vxlan header should be the dut.
-* Check no double encaped vxlan packet is received by the ptf.
+* Check no double encaped vxlan packet is sent out by the dut and received by the ptf.
 * Check the inbound/outbound packets are fowarded by the dpu and can be received by ptf.
 * Check the received packets are as expected after PL transform.
 * Change The tested ENI to be standby(cluster DPU is primary).
-* Repeat the steps for standby ENI, exactly the same results are expected.
+* Repeat the steps for active ENI, exactly the same results are expected.

 ## TODO
-* Remove the steps to config DASH_ENI_FORWARD_TABLE when the hamgrd is capable of handling this.
-* Add tests for the phase 2 with bfd suppored.
-(Probably this will be covered in HA test.)

 ## Open questions